Currently Available

 About the book

 Along the shoreline of Galilee, Jesus called fishermen, stilled storms, and fed multitudes.
 The Way of the Sea is a vivid narrative journey that weaves Scripture, first-century context, archaeology, and spiritual reflection to help readers see the Gospels with fresh eyes.
-From Capernaum to the Decapolis, the book explores how water, work, and worship converged to shape discipleship then and now.
+From Capernaum to the Decapolis, the book explores how the story of one disciple was shaped by his encounter with the Messiah.

 Perfect for: Readers of biblical history and devotional narrative who want spiritual depth anchored in real places.